Define where the pipeline should find input data and save output data.

 type: boolean

-For more information check HMMER documentation.
+For more information check the HMMER documentation.

 Modifies tool parameter(s):

-• HMMsearch: -A
+• hmmsearch: -A

 Save a simple tabular file summarising the per-target output.